 Cantilever Dental Bridge

-Cantilever bridges are similar to traditional bridges but are used when there is only one adjacent tooth next to the missing tooth.
+Cantilever bridges are similar to traditional ones but are used when there is only one adjacent tooth next to the missing tooth.

 - Cost Range: $1,000 – $4,000.